 - Divide the batter between the two cake pans and bake in the middle of the oven for 28-30 minutes; test it with a toothpick a few minutes before.
 Cool the cakes for about 5 minutes.
 Turn from pan onto wire rack.
 Remove parchment and finish cooling.

 - Prepare frosting:

 - Melt the butter in a heavy saucepan.

 - Whisk the sugar and egg yolks together off heat, then add to the butter in saucepan, followed by the evaporated milk.
-Cook mixture over low to medium low heat, stirring constantly, for 10-12 minutes or until the mixture thinly coats the spoon – you should get a trail when you run your finger down the side of the spoon.
+Cook mixture over low to medium low heat, stirring constantly until mixture thinly coats the spoon – you should get a trail when you run your finger down the side of the spoon (this could take anywhere from 5 to 10 minutes).
 It won’t be anywhere near as thick as pudding.
 Pour this mixture through a strainer into a clean bowl.
 Stir in the vanilla.
 Lay a small piece of parchment paper over the top as you would if you were cooling pudding, and let cool at room temperature for about 40 minutes.
 Stir in the coconut and pecans and transfer to refrigerator to chill and thicken (takes a few hours).